adamwiechman/adamwiechman.github.io/_pages/about.md

 News
 ======
+**October 20-22, 2025**: I attended the National Sustainability Society annual conference at the University of Notre Dame, presenting, "Uncertainty, Collaboration, and Sustainable Infrastructure Governance in the US."
+This work is the empirical side of my primary postdoctoral work, which can be found in [Current Projects](/projects/).
+It was an absolute pleasure to be back at my alma mater, reconnecting with dear mentors, and making new connections with sustainability scholars.

 **September 15-19, 2025**: I participated in the [Postdocs in Complexity Conference](https://www.santafe.edu/events/postdocs-in-complexity-global-conference-a-postdoc-tapestry-weaving-global-collaboration) at the Santa Fe Institute.
 I led a new research working group dedicated to understanding how to design institutions that structure the role of experts in decision-making and policy processes.

 <img src="/images/SFI_action.jpg" alt="Photo from SFI Working Group" width="400"/>